Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 A 3-step process to achieve tangible results

 Once you have absolute clarity about the exact result you want and why you must achieve it, the next step is to create the MAP (Massive Action Plan) to get yourself there.
 Using a MAP goes beyond goal setting; it changes the emotional meaning behind all of your activities and forms a stronger link back to the outcome, making it more likely you’ll achieve it.
+One of the core qualities of a great leader is the ability to influence others.
+But you can’t influence others to take action if you don’t know what that action looks like.

 Recognizing you need a MAP and knowing how to make an action plan are two different things.
 Fortunately, there are some simple questions you can ask yourself to develop a plan that works for you.
 While not all maps will be the same due to your unique goals, your working style and the structure of your company, they do all have some similarities.